cloudquery/docs/docs/developers/tutorials/creating-new-provider.md

 ### Choose Go API Client

 Usually, each provider will use one Go Client to interact with the service.
-As we need to load the data to relational database we will go with [google/go-github](https://github.com/google/go-github) that implements all GitHub RestAPIs.
+As we need to load the data to relational database, we will go with [google/go-github](https://github.com/google/go-github) that implements all GitHub RestAPIs.

 Install `go-github`
 ```